recovery-dev/Postfix-Server-Laravel-/readme.md

 **WARNING** : For auth support, configure your ```.env``` file with ```database``` and ```smtp``` connection !

-For install auth support, run this follow commands
+For install auth support, run this follow command

 ```
 php artisan migrate
 ```

-###UPDATE 3.0

-####Laravel-Gentelella is now on Laravel 5.3 !!

-And you are ready for a new Laravel 5.3 application with Gentelella template !!
+You are ready for a new Laravel 5.4 application with Gentelella template !!